 For constructions, TowerCo of Madagascar (TOM) submits its tasks to national environmental legislation including the Charter of Environment, MECIE edict and safeguard programm of the World Bank.
 (Find in PDF MEDIA and the charter and the decree).

 In this context, TOM leads an environmental assessment for each of its site construction projects.
 Depending on the sensitivity of the future environment of implantation, TOM is committed to the implementation of its commitments in its list of environmental loads assigned to the project itself.

 Furthermore, TOM contributes to the achievement of regional reforestation objectives defined by the Regional Directorates of the environment, ecology, sea and forests (DREEMF).
 His actions in this case fall within the scope of its participation to protect the environmental heritage in Madagascar.

 Parallely to the electric power, TowerCo of Madagascar submits to telecommunications operators the «renewable energy», especially the solar energy.
 This suggestion serves to power the supplies installed in the telecommunication sites.
 This initiative is also part of TOM commitment to the environment preservation and the trend to minimize the operational costs of telecom sites.
 Currently, 70% of telecommunications sites built by TOM are powered by a photovoltaic generator.
 The installations are set up in collaboration with TOM partners

 In the case of property sharing, pylons and the generators are TowerCo of Madagascar property while the antennas are the ones of telecom operators.
-However, the obligation to respect the standards does not make a difference
+However, the obligation to respect the standards does not make a difference.

-OMERT has now become the Regulatory Authority of communication technologies (ARTEC) .
+As the construction of towers and all devices transmitting or receiving frequencies in Madagascar, antennas are subject to the Regulatory Authority of communication technologies (ARTEC) .
 This regulation has been in place for protecting public health.
 The waves emitted by the antennas are strictly limited and comply with international recommendations and regulations.